ungoogled-software/ungoogled-chromium/docs/building.md

 ## Debian and its derivatives

 These instructions will create `.deb` packages.
 It uses ungoogled-chromium's variation of Debian's `debian` directory.

-The build should work on the CPU architectures `amd64`, `i386`, `arm64`, and `armhf`.
+The build should work on CPU architecture `amd64`

+* `i386`, `arm64`, `armhf`, and cross-compilation are unsupported at this time due to the lack of contributors.

 The final size of the sandbox with build artifacts is over 5 GB.
-On systems with enough RAM, it can be built entirely within `tmpfs` without swap memory.
+On 64-bit systems with enough RAM, it can be built entirely within `tmpfs` without swap memory.

+### Hardware requirements

+* For 64-bit systems, at least 8 GB of RAM is highly recommended (as recommended in the Chromium source tree under `docs/linux_build_instructions.md`).
+    * It may be possible to reduce RAM comsumption with a lower value for the GN flag `jumbo_file_merge_limit` (documented in the Chromium source code under `docs/jumbo.md`).
+* Filesystem space: 8 GB is the bare minimum.
+More is safer.

 ### Setting up the build environment